 Under federal and Oregon law, an employer cannot fire employees for exercising workplace rights that are guaranteed by law.
 Some of these protections are outlined below; to learn more about Oregon employment law, contact the office of the Oregon Bureau of Labor and Industries.

 Wage and Hour Issues

-The minimum wage in Oregon is $8.95 per hour for 2013 and $9.10 per hour for 2014.
+The minimum wage in Oregon is $9.10 per hour.
 Federal law and the laws of some states allow employers to pay tipped employees a lower minimum wage, as long as they earn enough in tips to make up the difference.
 However, Oregon requires employers to pay the full minimum wage to tipped employees.

 Under federal and Oregon law, employees who work more than 40 hours a week may be eligible for overtime.
 Not every type of job is eligible for overtime, however.

 Oregon requires employers to provide both meal breaks and rest breaks.
 Employees who work at least six hours are entitled to a 30-minute meal break, which may be unpaid only if the employee is relieved of all duties.
 For certain jobs, employees are entitled to a paid 20-minute meal break, if the employer can show that this is industry practice or custom.
 If the employee’s shift lasts seven hours or less, the meal break must occur between hours two and five.
 For employees who work longer shifts, the meal break must be between hours three and six.